xebialabs/xebialabs.github.com/releases/3.0/systemadminmanual.markdown

 	Where would you like Deployit to import packages from?
 	[importablePackages]:

-Enter the filesystem path to a directory where Deployit will import packages.
+Enter the filesystem path to a directory from which Deployit will import packages.
 The Setup Wizard assumes that this directory exists once the Deployit server starts and will not create it.

 #### Finishing the Setup Process ####